-The heart of our vision is that ‘no student underachieves’.
-However our vision for students at Bosworth is not just about outstanding academic achievement it is also about developing outstanding citizens with a strong sense of identity and values.
+The heart of our vision is that ‘no student underachieves’ with this not just limited to outstanding academic achievement but also developing outstanding citizens with a strong sense of identity and values.
 This is made clear by the vision at the centre of our wheel – ‘Character Building – Spiritually, Morally, Culturally and Socially’ and the words and phrases in blue round the outside of the wheel.
-We also have spent time developing a ‘Fourth Way’ approach which is about building a research based learning community which provides the students with the opportunity to interact and learn about the local, national and international community.
+We have also spent time developing a ‘Fourth Way’ approach which is about building a research-based learning community which provides the students with the opportunity to interact and learn about the local, national and international community.

 - In lessons students are encouraged to reflect on the big questions – such as looking at the power of the world in Geography, the role of beliefs in History, origins of the world in Science and the idea of sacrifice and redemption in literature such as ‘Of Mice and Men’.

 - A comprehensive Assembly programme provides opportunities for students to reflect on a key question each week

 - Opportunities within the Assembly to think and reflect on ‘big questions’ such as ‘How can you make a difference?’ and ‘How can we be a lights?’